Peter Dante: Career

+Controversies

+On November 19, 2013, after the release of Grown Ups 2, Dante got kicked out of a hotel, after saying the n-word to a staffer, who didn't recognize him as an actor.
+Due to the incident, he has not appeared in any further Happy Madison films since then.

-That was the last Happy Madison production he was involved in, followed by appearances in episodes of Typical Rick and Sugar and Toys.
-On September 19, 2020, Dante was arrested in Los Angeles on Wednesday at 9:40 A.M. with a felony charge after an altercation with his neighbor.
-He was booked in Los Angeles county jail and was released that night after posting a $50,000 bond.
+On September 22, 2020, Dante was arrested in Los Angeles with a misdemeanor charge after an altercation with his neighbor.
+He was booked into Los Angeles County Jail and was released that night after posting a $5,000 bond.
 According to the reports, Dante was bothered by loud noises from construction work being done at a neighbor's residence and allegedly "threatened to kill" his neighbor and harm his wife and kids.
-This is not Dante's first arrest for making threats, the outlet notes.
-He was kicked out of a hotel and arrested in 2013 for making violent threats and using racial slurs.
-The last film production he worked in was the independent film, The Pizza Joint, released in 2021.